Luo-Yihang/3DEnhancer/README.md

 If you find our code or paper helps, please consider citing:

+## :page_with_curl: License

+This project is licensed under <a rel="license" href="./LICENSE">NTU S-Lab License 1.0</a>.
+Redistribution and use should follow this license.

 ```bibtex
 @article{luo20243denhancer,
     title={3DEnhancer: Consistent Multi-View Diffusion for 3D Enhancement},